-- e.
-If all corrective actions have been addressed satisfactorily according to the follow-up audits(s): - i.
+- i.
 The facility will be moved from probation to conditional certification and remain within the protocol. - ii.
 Follow-up evaluations, preferably conducted unannounced, are required to be conducted 6 months and 12 months after the final audit.
 Reports from the evaluations are to be provided to FARM, the participant, and the facility. - f.
-If corrective actions have been satisfactorily addressed based upon the follow-up audit(s) and evaluations - The facility will be moved from conditional certification to good standing and the protocol will be satisfactorily completed. - ii.
-The facility will return to the normal evaluation cycle as outlined by FARM's participation agreement. - g.
+If corrective actions have been satisfactorily addressed based upon the follow-up audit(s) and evaluations - i.
+The facility will be moved from conditional certification to good standing and the protocol will be satisfactorily completed. - The facility will return to the normal evaluation cycle as outlined by FARM's participation agreement. - g.
 If corrective actions have not been satisfactorily addressed based upon the follow-up audit(s) and evaluations: - i.
 Auditor/evaluator will provide report of audit/evaluation findings to FARM, the participant, and the facility. - ii.
 FARM will notify the participant and the facility that the facility has been decertified. - 5.
 Based upon an audit, if the allegation or evidence is found to be substantiated and egregious: - a.
 Auditor will provide report of findings to FARM, the participant, and the facility. - b.
 FARM will notify the participant and the facility that the facility has been decertified.